Ministry of Education (Chile)

 The Ministry of Education (Ministerio de Educación, MINEDUC) is the Ministry of State responsible for promoting the development of education at all levels, to assure all people access to basic education, to stimulate scientific and technological research and artistic creation, and the protection and enhancement of cultural heritage of the nation of Chile.

-The current Minister of Education, since 16 August 2023, is Nicolás Cataldo.
+The current Minister of Education since 11 March 2026 is María Paz Arzola, under José Antonio Kast's presidency.